gitkraken/gitkraken-client-docs/gitkraken-client/gitkraken-resellers.md

 <div class='callout callout--basic'>
-   	<p>Note: GitKraken Subscriptions only accept card, PayPal, and ACH bank payments.
+   	<p>GitKraken Subscriptions only accept card, PayPal, and ACH bank payments.
 However, invoicing is supported for large purchases of GitKraken Enterprise.
 Contact our Customer Success team to learn more.</p>
 </div>

 To complete the purchase, input: